djragsdale/knowing-when-youve-got-a-problem/README.md

 ### Example 2

+Time to merge.
+Lead time.

 #### Example 2 causes

+Devs aren't pushing code until it is done.

 ### Example 3

+Flow ratio.
+Time to merge.

 #### Example 3 causes

+Too many open PRs, work is stalled.

 ### Example 4

+Discussions.
+Time to merge.

 #### Example 4 causes

+PRs are taking forever because reviewers are nitpicking or disagreeing.
+This is likely due to communication issues, either from poorly written task assignments or a lack of clear standards.
+If it is due to conflict, then settle the disagreement, establish clear principles/goals, and lead your team.

 ### Example 5

+Discussions.
+Time to merge.

 #### Example 5 causes

+Nobody is reviewing, just approving.
+Team members might be checked out.
+They also might not feel empowered to provide feedback to peers or superiors.
+Does your team have in-groups and out-groups?
+Is there a high power difference between team members?
+There's also a chance that sprints are too short or velocity is too aggressive to actually review work.
+If the velocity is too aggressive, the burndown of the sprint is usually still smooth.
+If the sprint is too short, there can be a steep cliff at the end of the sprint.
+Investigate the cause to make sure before declaring the cause.